 The HoNOS is simple to use and measures clinical problems and social functioning.
-The Royal College of Psychiatrists found the HoNOS to have good reliability, sensitivity to change and wide acceptability by clinicians.8
+The Royal College of Psychiatrists found the HoNOS to have good reliability, sensitivity to change and wide acceptability by clinicians.

-The classification uses a HoNOS complexity split (high or moderate).
+The AMHCC uses a HoNOS complexity split (high or moderate).
 The split is based on the weighted sum of each mental health phase of care's HoNOS scores.
 The weighted HoNOS scores are assessed against a threshold and classified as 'high' if greater than or equal to the threshold, and 'moderate' if less than the threshold.
-The weightings are further described within section 5: Technical aspects of the AMHCC Version 1.0.
-The HoNOS subscale can be seen at Appendix 2.
+The weightings are further described within Chapter 5 of this document.
+The HoNOS subscale is provided at Appendix 2.